oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/predict-visualize-analyze/predict-visualize-analyze.md

 ## Task 2: Create a new bucket for prediction images

-It's time to prepare an image library for new images which are going to be classified for *PNEUMONIA* and *NORMAL*
+It's time to prepare a new image library for images which are going to be classified for *PNEUMONIA* and *NORMAL*.
+You will create a new bucket for this purpose and load images from validation dataset to this new bucket.

 1. Navigate to Buckets page and create a new bucket